datreant/MDSynthesis/docs/api_sims.rst

 trajectories by way of MDAnalysis.

 The components documented here are those included within ``mdsynthesis``.
-However, the API elements of `:mod:datreant.core` and `:mod:datreant.data` are also available for use with Sims.
+However, the API elements of `:mod:datreant` are also available for use with Sims.

 .. _Sim_api: